frappe/erpnext/docs/docs.user.selling.quotation.md

 A Quotation contains details about:

-- Who is the recipient of the Quotation
+- The recipient of the Quotation
 - The Items and quantities you are offering.
 - The rates at which they are offered.
 - The taxes applicable.
-- Other charges (like shipping, insurance) if they are applicable.
+- Other charges (like shipping, insurance) if applicable.
 - The validity of contract.
 - The time of delivery.
 - Other conditions.